-The most common sign of a car that’s leaking oil is a visible oily puddle that collects underneath the vehicle every time it’s parked.
+The most common sign of a car that’s leaking oil is a visible, oily puddle that collects underneath the vehicle every time it’s parked.
 While this may be easy to ignore, it can lead to expensive repairs if left unchecked.
 The good news is that you don’t have to be a trained mechanic to find out what’s wrong.

-Why is Oil Important for an Engine?
+Why Is Oil Important for an Engine?

 Oil ensures that your engine stays lubricated.
 When it leaks, moving parts can experience increased friction and may eventually overheat.
 They could also be forced to work harder than normal, causing them to fail.
 While this may lead to serious damages in the long run, it’s not a cause for concern if detected early.

-How to Tell if Your Car is Leaking Oil
+How to Tell If Your Car Is Leaking Oil

 1. Oily puddle under your car

-As mentioned earlier, if you find a brown or dark oily liquid under your car, chances are, you’re engine is leaking oil.
+If you find a brown or dark oily liquid under your car, chances are, you’re engine is leaking oil.
 If the puddle is pink or red, it could be your transmission fluid.
 A green or orange color is a sign that it’s your coolant.
 Be sure to take a closer look to see what color of fluid is underneath the car.

-2. Blue smoke coming from the tailpipe
+2. Blue smoke expelling from the tailpipe

 3. Oil warning light